exercism/cpp/exercises/concept/doctor-data/.docs/instructions.md

 It is possible to initialize the `Vessel` class with a third argument.
 The third argument comes from a `star_map` namespace.
 It is an enumerator of type `System`.
-You even got one of the enumerations: `EpsilonEridani`.
+You even got one of the enumerations: `BetaHydri`.

 Prepare the source and header files with your discovered information.
 You need two namespaces: `heaven` and `star_map`.